Rio de Janeiro: Sports

 On 2 October 2009, the International Olympic Committee selected Rio de Janeiro to host the 2016 Summer Olympics.
 Rio made their first bid for the 1936 Summer Olympics, but lost to Berlin.
 They later made bids for the 2004 and 2012 Games, but failed to become a candidate city both times.
 Those games were awarded to Athens and London respectively.
 Rio is the first Brazilian and South American city to host the Summer Olympics.
 Rio de Janeiro also became the first city in the southern hemisphere outside of Australia to host the games – Melbourne in 1956 and Sydney in 2000.
 In July 2007, Rio successfully organized and hosted the XV Pan American Games.
 Rio de Janeiro also hosted the 2011 Military World Games from 15 to 24 July 2011.
 The 2011 Military World Games were the largest military sports event ever held in Brazil, with approximately 4,900 athletes from 108 countries competing in 20 sports.
 Rio de Janeiro hosted the 2016 Olympics and Paralympics.
 The Olympic Games were held from 5 to 21 August 2016.
 The Paralympics were held from 7 to 18 September 2016.

 The city has a history as host of major international sports events.
 The Ginásio do Maracanãzinho was the host arena for the official FIBA Basketball World Championship for its 1954 and 1963 editions.
 Later, the Jacarepaguá circuit in Rio de Janeiro was the site for the Formula One Brazilian Grand Prix from 1978 to 1989.
 Rio de Janeiro also hosted the MotoGP Brazilian Grand Prix from 1995 to 2004 and the Champ Car event from 1996 to 1999.
 WCT/WQS surfing championships were contested on the beaches from 1985 to 2001.
 The Rio Champions Cup Tennis tournament is held in the spring.
 As part of its preparations to host the 2007 Pan American Games, Rio built a new stadium, Estádio Olímpico João Havelange, to hold 45,000 people.
 It was named after Brazilian ex-FIFA president João Havelange.
-The stadium is owned by the city of Rio de Janeiro, but it was rented to Botafogo de Futebol e Regatas for 20 years.
+The city of Rio de Janeiro owns the stadium, but it was rented to Botafogo de Futebol e Regatas for 20 years.
 Rio de Janeiro has also a multi-purpose arena, the HSBC Arena.

 The Brazilian martial art capoeira is very popular.
 Other popular sports are basketball, beach football, beach volleyball, Beach American Football, footvolley, surfing, kite surfing, hang gliding, motor racing, Brazilian Jiu-Jitsu, Luta Livre, sailing, and competitive rowing.
-Another sport that is highly popular in beaches of Rio is called frescobol (/pt/), a type of beach tennis.
+Another sport that is highly popular on the beaches of Rio is called frescobol (/pt/), a type of beach tennis.
 Rio de Janeiro is also a popular location for Rock climbing, with hundreds of routes all over the city, ranging from easy boulders to technical climbs.
 Sugarloaf Mountain is an example, with routes from the easy third grade (American 5.4, French 3) to the extremely difficult ninth grade (5.13/8b), up to 280 m.